diastasis recti: interventions and techniques

 Their main point of criticism is that the mesh may be very close to the skin (especially in individuals with thin panniculus adiposus).
 There is therefore a risk that it may be perceived by touch and/or may interfere with the definition of the abdominals from an aesthetic point of view.For this reason, such techniques are not of our preference and we will describe them for didactic purposes only.

-In both cases , however, a wide dissection of the panniculus adiposus up to the xiphoid, with disconnection of the umbilicus, to expose the anterior sheath of the rectus muscles.
+In both cases , however, extensive dissection of the panniculus adiposus down to the xiphoid, with disconnection of the umbilicus, to expose the anterior sheath of the rectus muscles.

 A muscle approach suture (anterior plication) is then performed manually or endoscopically.